petripaavola/Get-IntuneManagementExtensionDiagnostics/README.md

 ### Known issues: ###
 *  WinGetApp install may be detected falsepositive wrong.
 There is WinGet App install fail and empty App name and UserName in Timeline view.
-   *  Status: working on this issue
+   *  Status: Fix is ready on next coming version
 *  Win32App Uninstall is shown as Install at least in Supercedende case
-   *  Verified that intent is not gathered right in Win32App install/uninstall
+   *  Verified that intent is not gathered right in Win32App and WinGetApp install/uninstall
-   *  Status: working on this issue
+   *  *  Status: Fix is ready on next coming version